learning-zone/javascript-basics/es6-questions.md

 #### Q. What advantage is there for using the arrow syntax for a method in a constructor?

 The main advantage of using an arrow function as a method inside a constructor is that the value of `this` gets set at the time of the function creation and can't change after that.
 So, when the constructor is used to create a new object, `this` will always refer to that object.
-For example, let's say we have a `Person` constructor that takes a first name as an argument has two methods to `console.log` that name, one as a regular function and one as an arrow function:

 ```javascript
 const Person = function(firstName) {
   this.firstName = firstName;